blakep7/Open-Horizon-Release-Proposal/README.md

 ## Release Manager Workflow

-The Release Manager Workflow is used to tagging and releasing of Open Horizon components.
+The Release Manager Workflow is used for the tagging and releasing of Open Horizon components.
 It ensures consistency and reliability in the release process.
 Here's a step-by-step guide on how to use the Release Manager Workflow in this repository:

 ### 1. Creating a New Release